Efficient classical simulation of the Deutsch-Jozsa and Simon's algorithms: Simulation of the Deutsch-Jozsa algorithm in Quantum Simulation Logic

-By representing a general computational-state permutation $\pi$ in the same manner as the Toffoli (see Figure~\ref{fig:Aqubits}d), the quantum oracle can immediately be translated into an oracle within the QSL framework.
-The balanced-function oracle in Figure~\ref{fig:DJ}b leaves the phase bits unchanged except for the one belonging to the most significant QSL bit in the query-register.
+Building a general computational-state permutation $\pi$ from QSL Toffoli gates will result in a mapping that only changes the computational bits, leaving the phase-bits unchanged, see Figure~\ref{fig:QSL_Toffoli}B. The quantum oracle of Figure~\ref{fig:DJ-oracle} can immediately be translated into an oracle within the QSL framework, see Figure~\ref{fig:DJ-translation}.
+The balanced-function oracle leaves the phase bits unchanged except for the one belonging to the most significant QSL bit in the query-register.
 A constant-function oracle leaves all phase bits unchanged.
 Since Hadamard gates are included before and after the oracle, measurement of the computational bits will reveal the oracle's effect on the phase bits of the query-register, solving the problem by only one oracle query.

 This QSL algorithm uses equally many QSL bits and QSL gates as the quantum algorithm uses qubits and quantum gates.
 The time and space complexity are therefore identical to the complexity of the quantum algorithm.
 The QSL algorithm can be efficiently simulated on a classical probabilistic Turing machine, using two classical bits for each simulated qubit and at most twice as many classical reversible gates as quantum gates.
-The error probability is 0, and in fact, the same correct output is generated for all possible random values in the probabilistic machine, the machine's random value could therefore be replaced with a constant value without destroying the simulation.
+The error probability is 0, and in fact, the same correct output is generated for all possible random values in the probabilistic machine, so that the machine's random value could be replaced with a constant value without destroying the simulation.
 Therefore, this QSL algorithm can be simulated on a classical \emph{deterministic} Turing machine, showing that, relative to the oracle, the Deutsch-Jozsa problem is in \textbf{P} (Polynomial time solvable problems).